achaacha/Bitch-Fit-Demo/README.md

 # Bitch Fit Demo
 [View the live demo](https://achaacha.github.io/Bitch-Fit-Demo/)

+1-27-2020@ 109AM: I haven't been able to get around to updating this in a while, should be able to start prog again in Feb.

 ### Updates and adjustments
 ###### If list is marked, the feature is live on the demo.
 - [x] Included updates and adjustments **AND** suggestions list to README.md